 What's the commute like?

-CA-57, CA-90, Imperial Highway, and connecting freeways shape most commutes.
+CA-57, Imperial Highway, and connecting freeways shape most commutes.
 Test the exact route at peak times.

 Is the dining scene good?